ryanbinns/ttwatch/README.md

            at the moment (if anyone wants to modify the code to work with multiple device names here, feel free to send me a patch).
 This is a string value.
+6. Formats: specifies a list of file formats that should be created when an activity file is downloaded.
+The supported file formats are listed by the help command (`-h` or `--help` command line options).
+This list can be either space- or comma-separated, or a combination of the two.
+This is a string value.

 The following options only take effect when running as a daemon: